missionpinball/mpf-docs/displays/widgets/layers.rst

 Why would you want to do that?

+Sometimes it's useful to have a widget which "stays put" even as the underlying slides change.

 One example is for tilt warnings.
 When the player gets a tilt warning, you might want to show the text "WARNING" for 2 seconds.
 However if you use the regular widget player to add this widget to the current slide, then if that slide is replaced by another slide during those 2 seconds, your tilt warning will disappear too.

+Another example is the scores.
+Maybe you want those to show along the bottom on top of every slide?
+Or maybe something like the news crawl on the bottom of the *Dialed In* display?

 So instead of using a ``slide:`` setting with your widget player, you can use the ``target:`` setting and enter of name of a display or a slide frame.